The Anglo-American Adventure

 Lincoln would have none of this; any negotiation with the rebels would be seen as giving them diplomatic recognition.
 Thus, Fort Sumter was a no-win situation for him.
 Lincoln gave the order to supply the fort, and following the rules of the day, let South Carolina's governor know that ships would be coming into Charleston Harbor for that purpose.
 South Carolina telegraphed the announcement to the Confederate government in Montgomery, which voted to reduce the fort.
 The bombardment of the fort began on April 12, 1861; 34 hours later Fort Sumter surrendered, and the American Civil War was on.

 No country is ready for a civil war when it breaks out.
-The United States only had 17,000 soldiers when it happened, and more than half of them were stationed west of the Mississippi River(4), because in recent years Indians had been the biggest threat to US citizens.(5) The US Navy had only 76 ships, most of them obsolete, and 7,600 sailors, so a naval blockade of the South would be uneffective at this time.
+Until now, armies of a few thousand men had been enough to defeat whatever enemy the Americans faced.
+The largest army George Washington ever led, for example, numbered 13,000, and that was for the Whiskey Rebellion, a confrontation that ended without any shooting.
+Now on the eve of the Civil War, the United States only had 17,000 soldiers, and more than half of them were stationed west of the Mississippi River(4), because in recent years Indians had been the biggest threat to US citizens.(5) The US Navy had only 76 ships, most of them obsolete, and 7,600 sailors, so a naval blockade of the South would be ineffective at this time.
 Accordingly, on April 15 Lincoln issued a call to the state militias for 75,000 volunteers to help "put down the insurrection."
 For the challenges at sea, Lincoln had an extremely efficient Secretary of the Navy, Gideon Welles; over the course of the war he expanded the navy to 700 ships.

 Unfortunately, the battle of Fort Sumter and the call for troops aroused Southern patriotism as well as Northern.
 Two days later, Virginia voted 88-55 to secede.(6) Virginia was followed by North Carolina and Arkansas in May, and by Tennessee in June.
 June also saw the Confederates move their capital from Montgomery to Richmond, because Virginia was still the most important state in the South.(7) By the time summer began, the Confederacy had doubled its strength.